Date: August 8, 2019

 - Joia Crear-Perry, MD, FACOG, Founder and President, National Birth Equity Collaborative

 - Ebony Marcelle, CNM, MS, FACNM, Director of Midwifery, Community of Hope

 - Kiddada Green, MAT, Founding Executive Director, Black Mothers’ Breastfeeding Association (BMBFA)

 - Shannon Welch, MPH, Project Director, Institute for Healthcare Improvement (IHI)

-With lives at stake, we invite you to listen to this WIHI: Black Women and Maternal Care: Redesigning for Safety, Dignity, and Respect to learn more about the issues that have led to an alarming rise in maternal mortality disproportionately impacting Black women and what can be done to reverse this trend.
-Dr. Joia Crear-Perry, Ebony Marcelle, and Kiddada Green are among national and local leaders of organizations that are co-creating solutions and interventions with Black women all across the US to improve the quality of support and health care surrounding pregnancy and childbirth.
+With lives at stake, we invite you to listen to this WIHI to learn more about the issues that have led to an alarming rise in maternal mortality disproportionately impacting black women and what can be done to reverse this trend.
+Dr. Joia Crear-Perry, Ebony Marcelle, and Kiddada Green are among national and local leaders of organizations that are co-creating solutions and interventions with black women all across the US to improve the quality of support and health care surrounding pregnancy and childbirth.
 Shannon Welch will describe how the current partnerships and learning with IHI promise to offer new and better practices to improve outcomes and save lives.